Printable Page Soybeans News Return to Menu - Page 1 2 3 4 5

 WHEAT:

-Wheat futures are 3 to 4 cents lower at midday with trade working to hold
+Wheat futures are 1 to 5 cents lower with row-crop pressure pulling action

-the KC December chart, resistance is the 20-day moving average at $5.15, which
+shape as harvest continues.
+On the KC December chart, support is the 20-day

 David Fiala can be reached at dfiala@futuresone.com